TSA Guidelines & Tips for Traveling with Ashes

 In addition to the brief summary provided above, when shipping ashes we suggest checking with your local post office or the USPS website to see about any recent changes or new regulations that may have been put in place related to the shipping of ashes.

-We understand transporting a loved one’s ashes can be stressful, however, if you plan ahead and comply with all rules and regulations it can be simple and easy.
-By planning ahead you should have the peace of mind that your loved one’s remains will arrive at the destination safely and as intended.
+We understand transporting a loved one’s cremated ashes by air, car or mail can be stressful, however, if you plan ahead and comply with all rules and regulations it should be a simple and easy process.
+By planning ahead and doing your research before the trip, you should have the peace-of-mind knowing that your loved one’s ashes will arrive at the intended destination safely.